kamatealif/image_processing/README.md

 ---

-## title: "Image Processing with NumPy and OpenCV" description: "A simple image processing project that applies blurring, edge detection, and color inversion using NumPy and OpenCV."
+**Image Processing with NumPy and OpenCV description "A simple image processing project that applies blurring, edge detection, and color inversion using NumPy and OpenCV."**

 import Image from 'next/image';